 After all those years, the company is still working, so even a plan C can be fruitful if you prepare it properly.
 On a side note, the move to Poland instead of Spain gave me other surprises, but this time they were very positive.

-Another good article about this subject was written by Hire a Helper, with other factors to consider when moving to a new city
+Another good article about preparations and checklists before moving was written by Hire a Helper, with other factors to consider when moving to a new city

 Levi Borba is the CEO of expatriateconsultancy.com and a best-selling author.
 You can check his books here and some of his articles here.
 This article was inspired by the content of his book, Moving Out, Working Abroad and Keeping Your Sanity: 11 secrets to make your expat life better than you imagine.